ytti/oxidized/docs/Hooks.md

 ## Hook type: exec

 The `exec` hook type allows users to run an arbitrary shell command or a binary when triggered.
+The config diff may optionally be piped to standard input of such command.

 The command is executed on a separate child process either in synchronous or asynchronous fashion.
 Non-zero exit values cause errors to be logged.
 STDOUT and STDERR are currently not collected.